jhnwu3/ReproAI4H/README.md

 *Note: Make sure you have Anaconda or Miniconda installed on your system before running these commands.*

 ### System Requirements
-We note that it is crucial that you have
+We note that it is crucial that you have enough GPU memory to run open source 70B LLMs for topic classification and conference paper title and author extraction.
+We ran all of our experiments using a single A6000 GPU with 48GB of VRAM.

+While one can potentially attempt to use smaller 8B or 7B models, their performance is typically poor.

 ## Scraping Conference Papers